128technology/docs/docs/config_ha.md

  If two redundancy-groups are configured with the same _priority_ value, the SSR router will select an active member using an internal election algorithm, which is not guaranteed to be revertive in the event of a failure.
 :::

-## Service Route Failover
+## Service Route Redundancy
-Only available with SSR Version 5.4.
+Available with SSR Version 5.4 and higher.

 #### `enable-failover` on the `service-route`:

 Service routes are used to influence traffic destinations for services.
-By enabling failover on the service route, failover includes the existing sessions, eliminating the lag time previously encounterd as those sessions were re-established.
+By enabling failover on the service route, failover includes the existing sessions, eliminating the lag time previously encountered as those sessions were re-established.
+Service route redundancy is not exclusive to dual node, high availability configurations.
+It is configured as shown below.

 To enable existing sessions to failover between the nodes, `enable-failover` is configured on both the service-routes `test-1_intf13_route-0` and `test-2_intf113_route-0`.
 Any generated peer service-routes will inherit this property as well.

-Service route failover is not exclusive to shared mac or vrrp configurations.
-It is configured using the structure shown below.

 ```
             service-route             test-1_intf13_route-0